Modular affine Hecke category and regular unipotent centralizer: Introduction

 \subsection{The regular quotient and representations of the regular unipotent centralizer}

-The goal of the present paper and its sequel is to lay the foundation for this algebro-combinatorial description.
-The role of Soergel bimodules in our approach is played by the category of representations of the centralizer of a regular unipotent element; this is motivated by~\cite{ab} where a similar construction is carried out for $\overline{\Q}_\ell$-coefficients, see also~\cite{dodd} where affine Soergel bimodules are related to centralizers of regular elements.
-Thus, following the pattern of~\cite{soergel-Kat}, we establish an equivalence between a Serre quotient of the category of $\bk$-perverse sheaves on the affine flag variety with one (if $G$ is simply connected) simple object and representations of the regular unipotent centralizer in the dual group defined over $\bk$; this can be thought of as an analogue of Soergel's Endomorphismensatz, in its interpretation from~\cite{bbm}.
-(Here $\bk$ is an algebraically closed field of positive characteristic.)
-In a future work we plan to bootstrap this to an equivalence between the derived categories of constructible $\bk$-sheaves on affine flags and coherent sheaves on the Steinberg variety, establishing an analogue of Soergel's Struktursatz.
+The goal of the present paper and its sequel~\cite{reg-quotient-pt2} is to lay the foundations for this algebro-combinatorial description on the constructible side.
+The role of Soergel bimodules in the present paper is played by the category of representations of the centralizer of a regular unipotent element; this is motivated by~\cite{ab} where a similar construction is carried out for $\overline{\Q}_\ell$-coefficients, see also~\cite{dodd} where affine Soergel bimodules are related to centralizers of regular elements.
+Thus, following the pattern of~\cite{soergel-Kat}, we establish an equivalence between a Serre quotient of the category of Iwahori-equivariant $\bk$-perverse sheaves on the affine flag variety with one (if $G$ is semisimple and simply connected) simple object and representations of the regular unipotent centralizer in the dual group defined over $\bk$; this can be thought of as an analogue of Soergel's Endomorphismensatz, in its interpretation from~\cite{bbm}.
+(Here $\bk$ is an algebraic closure of $\mathbb{F}_\ell$ for some prime $\ell$.)
+In~\cite{reg-quotient-pt2} we bootstrap this construction to an equivalence between appropriate categories of constructible $\bk$-sheaves on the affine flag variety and coherent sheaves on the Steinberg variety, establishing an analogue of Soergel's Struktursatz.

 To describe more explicitly the equivalence that we prove here, let us introduce more notation.
 We will denote by $G$ a connected reductive algebraic group over an algebraically closed field of characteristic $p>0$.
 Let us choose a Borel subgroup $B \subset G$ and a maximal torus $T \subset B$.
-The choice of $B$ determines an Iwahori subgroup $\Iw$ in the loop group $L^+G$ of $G$, and we denote by $\Fl_G$ the associated affine flag variety.
-This ind-scheme admits a natural action of $\Iw$, and we can therefore consider, for $\bk$ an algebraically closed field of characteristic $\ell \neq p$ (with $\ell>0$) the $\Iw$-equivariant derived category $\Db_{\Iw}(\Fl_G,\bk)$.
-This category admits a natural convolution product, denoted $\star_\Iw$.
-Let $\sfP_\Iw$ denote the heart of the perverse t-structure on $\Db_{\Iw}(\Fl_G,\bk)$.
-Note that $\star_\Iw$ does {\em not} restrict to a monoidal product on $\sfP_\Iw$; however we can construct an abelian monoidal category out of these data as follows.
-If we denote by $\sfP_\Iw^0$ the quotient of the category $\sfP_\Iw$ by the Serre subcategory generated by the simple objects whose support has positive dimension, then it is not difficult to check that the assignment $(\scF,\scG) \mapsto \pH^0(\scF \star_\Iw \scG)$ descends to an exact monoidal product on $\sfP_\Iw^0$, which we denote by $\star^0_\Iw$.
+The choice of $B$ determines an Iwahori subgroup $\Iw$ in the arc group $\Loop^+ G$ of $G$, and we denote by $\Fl_G$ the associated affine flag variety.
+This ind-scheme admits a natural action of $\Iw$, and we can therefore consider, for $\bk$ an algebraic closure of $\mathbb{F}_\ell$ with $\ell \neq p$, the $\Iw$-equivariant derived category